 Counselors and Advisors

 VHCC students have the benefit of two valuable resources to help them in planning their academic, career and transfer goals.

-Division counselors in the Student Success Center assist students during the enrollment process through a Transition Session, approve curriculum and advisor changes, counsel students who have academic or personal difficulties or have been referred by instructors through Early Alert, and provide referrals to other campus and community resources.
+Division counselors in the Student Success Center assist students during the enrollment process through a Transition Session, approve curriculum and advisor changes, counsel students who have academic or personal difficulties or have been referred by instructors through SAILS, and provide referrals to other campus and community resources.